 Perry Michael Allen was born and raised in Memphis U.S.A., the heartland of Soul.
 Allen’s musical roots run deep into the contemporary music marketplace.
 His father Perry Allen, an educator and Memphis’ foremost jazz radio disc-jockey left a lasting impression on the young and talented musician.

-During high school, Allen was awarded the unique opportunity to study the art of record making with some of Memphis’ greatest session musicians.
+During high school, Allen was awarded the unique opportunity to study the art of record making with some of Memphis’s greatest session musicians.
 Under the wings of master producer “Papa” Willie Mitchell and Stax hit writer David Porter (of “Soul Man” fame).
-Allen sharpened his song writing and production skills and later became an artist / writer and arranger for both Stax Records and the legendary Hi Records where he worked for many years with Mitchell and soul legend Al Green, during their chart topping careers.
+Allen sharpened his songwriting and production skills and later became an artist/writer and arranger for both Stax Records and the legendary Hi Records where he worked for many years with Mitchell and soul legend Al Green, during their chart-topping careers.

 Since then, Master Perry Michael Allen has collaborated on numerous successful and famous albums.
 Berklee College of Music has recognized Perry Michael Allen as a Music Production Specialist.